-Grace is the free and undeserved help that God gives us to respond to his call to partake of the divine nature and of eternal life.
-It is understood by Christians to be a spontaneous gift from God to people that takes the form of divine favour, love, clemency, and a share in the divine life of God.
+Grace – which is dispensed through the Seven Sacraments – is the life of God that our Lord gives us as a free and undeserved gift in order that we might respond to his call to partake of the divine nature and of eternal life.
+Grace is understood by Christians to be a spontaneous gift from God to people that takes the form of divine favor, love, clemency, and a share in the divine life of God.

 The sacraments are divided into three groups: